devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 A few additional things to note about naming conventions in Dart [[@dartteamEffectiveDart2019]](https://dart.dev/guides/language/effective-dart):

 - A leading "_" is reserved to define a private scope, so you can't use it for other purposes then that.
-- Only capitalize the first letter of an Abbreviation For Example: `ApiSupplier`
+- Only capitalize the first letter of an abbreviation For Example: `ApiSupplier`
 - Whenever naming anything, ask your self: "Does each word in that name tell me something critical or prevent a name collision?”, If not, shorten it.
 - The last word in class- or variable-name should always be the most descriptive of what it is: `PageCount & DataSink` are better then `NumberOfPage & DataIn`